 As a manager, you need to create a balance by embracing the changes and adopting flexible and effective management styles.
 For instance, you need to adopt more effective measures and guidelines regarding factors like working hours.
 Instead of sticking to the 9-5 routine, you can embrace a flexible schedule model that emphasizes output over attendance.

 If your organization provides services 24 hours a day, like most restaurants, you can also try working with rotating work schedules.
-This method helps balance working schedules and ensure that your employees have the opportunity to work shifts that are convenient to them.
+This method helps balance work schedules and ensures that your employees have the opportunity to work shifts that are convenient to them.

 You also need to develop general rules to guide how your employees deliver.
 For instance, when working with freelance writers in different time zones, you can implement similar deadlines to ensure the same level of timeliness regardless of your writers’ location.